| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 Matrix or Data frame containing the moving average values.

-Installs required Python modules for the {transforEmotion} package, with automatic GPU detection and optional GPU-enabled module installation.
+Installs required Python modules for the {transforEmotion} package, using uv for fast, reproducible environments.
+Optionally detects GPU and can add GPU-oriented packages.

 This function performs the following steps: